 There are several space-saving file formats for home or business videos that compress the video file to make it easier to share and view across the internet.
 Some of the most common include MPEG-1, RealVideo, WMV and QuickTime.

 Be careful on which file format you choose- picture and sound quality will depend on the file format chosen.
-If space is a concern, any of these formats should give you a watchable video file and save you some hard drive space.
+These formats should give you a watchable video file and save you some hard drive space.

 Another format that takes a large amount of disc space are formats used for music files.
 Again, to save space and avoid copyright infringement, many music providers such as iTunes, Pandora and RealRhapsody save music files on an external server for users to stream.